 - No cons.

-As, the usage of SDRs is versatile, so as their types.
+The usage of SDRs is versatile, as are their types.
 Depending on the use you are making out of radio you should choose one for yourself.

 SDR for Beginners

 If you are new in this field, then look for the easiest model with the lowest price range.
 It will help you to develop your skills in this regard.
 Choosing one model that comes with a user manual and free software will also help you to set up the unit and use it.
 Most of the SDR comes without any instructions.